Mario Poggi: Crime

-The following day, on 9 February 1986, Poggi threw Díaz Balbín to the ground and tightened a belt around his neck until he suffocated.
+The following day, on February 9, 1986, Poggi threw Díaz Balbín to the ground and tightened a belt around his neck until he suffocated.
 Strangely, body parts kept showing up even after Díaz Balbín's death.
 (Although one source claims there weren't any murders after.)
 Poggi was subsequently found guilty and sentenced to seven years in prison.
 He was released after five years in 1991.

 Poggi's motive for the crime is unclear.
 Many sources state that Poggi decided to kill Díaz Balbín because he feared there was not enough evidence to prove Díaz Balbín was the serial killer as the key witness who claimed to have seen Díaz Balbín placing body parts in a trash bin decided not to testify.
 Believing Díaz Balbín was the dangerous serial killer, Poggi killed him to prevent him from going free.
 On the other hand, the Peruvian journalist Enrique Sol alleged that Poggi told him during an interview that he killed Díaz Balbín to prevent his publicizing the illegal torture methods Poggi had used.
 In another interview, Poggi allegedly claimed the police, frustrated at not getting a confession, had killed Díaz Balbín and manipulated the autopsy to make it look like he was strangled.
 In this account, Poggi then agreed to take the blame for the crime after being told he would only spend four months in jail and that prison would allow him to study the psychology of the other prisoners.

 According to one source, during the final interrogation, Poggi disrobed himself and attempted to sexually provoke Díaz Balbín (who was tied up) into confessing and showing Poggi how he raped his victims before killing them.
 However, Díaz Balbín still did not confess.

 Celebrity

 After leaving prison in 1991, Poggi tried to start anew by hiding in the rain-forests of Ucayali.
 However, due to the news coverage of the murder, he was a minor celebrity and was repeatedly invited on numerous Peruvian talk shows, where he became a regular guest.
 He also dyed his hair green and referred to himself as "The Crazy One" ("El Loco").
 Poggi also starred in the low-budget movie "My Naked Crime" ("Mi crimen al desnudo"), originally titled "Poggi: Angel or Demon."
 Directed by Leónidas Zegarra, the film chronicled an erotic version of Díaz Balbín's murder and was shown in local theaters until 2001.

 In 2006, Poggi unsuccessfully ran for president of Peru.

-In his final years, he frequented Kennedy Park in Miraflores, where he sold books and gave psychology tests to passerby.
+In his final years, he frequented Kennedy Park in Miraflores, where he sold books and gave psychology tests to passersby.

 Death

-Poggi died of a heart attack 26 February 2016, aged 73, following his hospitalization the previous day for a prior heart attack.
+Poggi died of a heart attack February 26, 2016, aged 73, following his hospitalization the previous day for a prior heart attack.